Skip to footer content

 2.1.4.
 PDF Image Processing

-This enables users to generate photos from PDFs as well as PDFs from photographs.
+This enables users to generate images from PDFs as well as PDFs from photographs.
 It supports image extraction, various image extensions, and PDF printing.

 2.1.5.
 PDF Documents IO